 Upon receipt of a printed copy of your application, you will receive an ackowledgement email.
 This will include an audition timeline that details critical dates.

-For Offline applications, please submit your completed application form, photograph (with name clearly on the back) and application fee of $80 NO later than 5 working days after the closing date.
+For Offline applications, please submit your completed application form, photograph (with name clearly on the back) and application fee of $80 per audition area NO later than 5 working days after the closing date.
 Access our hardcopy applications below and print them out.

 Printed Online Applications and completed Offline Applications should be mailed to:

 BROADMEADOW NSW 2292

 Provide a non-returnable photograph of the applicant.
 This is for identification purposes only.
 Each photograph should have the name of the student clearly printed on the back.